-- Stone or stone render - Timber panelling - Face or bagged brick - · Cement rendered concrete, brick or rendered fibre cement sheet - Metal, timber or glass balustrades - Metal or timber slatted privacy screens or shade structures - Western red cedar or other timber framed windows of architectural significance - Feature sections of mini orb or other coloured metal sheeting (excluding the roof) - At least two (2) different but complementary colours in an appropriate scheme, with sufficient area for each colour to contribute to the facade.
+- Stone or stone render - · Timber panelling - · Face or bagged brick - · Cement rendered concrete, brick or rendered fibre cement sheet - Metal, timber or glass balustrades - Metal or timber slatted privacy screens or shade structures - · Western red cedar or other timber framed windows of architectural significance - Feature sections of mini orb or other coloured metal sheeting (excluding the roof) - The same material but treated with at least two (2) different but complementary colours in an appropriate scheme, with sufficient area for each colour to contribute to the facade.
 A slightly different shade or tone of the same colour will not qualify as a second different colour.

-Houses on corner allotments should be designed to address both street frontages, particularly if of two storey construction, and hence should continue the treatment used on the primary facade.
+Houses on corner allotments should be designed to address both street frontages, particularly if of two storey construction, and hence should continue the treatment used on the primary façade for at least the first 5 metres.
 Building facades on secondary street frontages should incorporate a mix of at least two (2) of the different materials listed above.